shams-nahid/Decentralized-Lottery-App/readme.md

 ### Metamask Plugin Installation

 Metamask is a pretty neat browser plugin.
 It allows an end user to interact with a dAPP on `ethethreum` network.
-With `metamask`, end user do not have to run a `ethereum node`. `Ethereum` also handle users `Ethereum Wallet`.
+With `metamask`, end user do not have to run a `ethereum node`. `Metamask` also handle users `Ethereum Wallet`.

 * Install [Chrome Browser](https://www.google.com/chrome/) in your machine
 * Go to [Chrome Web Store](https://chrome.google.com/webstore/category/extension) and search for `Metamask`